Meredith Tekin of IBCCES talks about best practices for serving a diverse audience and why saying you are autism-friendly just isn’t enough

-Delta Hotel Phoenix Mesa has completed the process to become a Certified Autism Center™ (CAC), a designation from the International Board of Credentialing and Continuing Education Standards (IBCCES) that demonstrates the organization’s commitment to ensuring guests with autism and sensory sensitivities have the best possible experience.
-Delta Hotel completed evidence-based training as well as an onsite review and joins a growing number of organizations in Arizona and across the nation that are obtaining certification.
+Sheraton Mesa Hotel at Wrigleyville West has completed the process to become a Certified Autism Center™ (CAC), a designation from the International Board of Credentialing and Continuing Education Standards (IBCCES) that demonstrates the property’s commitment to ensuring guests with autism and sensory sensitivities have the best possible experience.
+Sheraton Mesa Hotel joins a growing number of hotels in Arizona and across the nation that are obtaining certification.
 This movement toward inclusion in Mesa, AZ, and the surrounding area was inspired by the work of Visit Mesa and that City’s goal to become the most autism inclusive destination in the world.

 The unemployment and underemployment of capable workers with autism is a well-documented phenomenon, as a British study showed.

 Employers are gradually getting better at recognizing the value of including neurodiverse people in their organizations, and information about accommodation strategies is starting to become more readily available.

 That said, these accommodations aren’t helpful to workers if they are unable to land a job in the first place.
 Recruitment and selection practices can inadvertently negatively impact candidates with autism.